jodastephen/railmodel/CR2-Streatham-SWLondon.md

 From Streatham to Borough
 -------------------------
+* STE-LBG changing to Northern (City) Southbound at LBG in 29-31m at 4tph
-* CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 32-36m at 30tph
+* CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 32-36m at 30tph (+4m)
-* CR2 changing to Northern (City) Southbound at AGL in 33-36m at 30tph (+1m)
+* CR2 changing to Northern (City) Southbound at AGL in 33-36m at 30tph (+5m)
-* CR2 changing to Central at TCR changing to Northern (City) Southbound at UBK in 35-41m at 30tph (+4m)
+* CR2 changing to Central at TCR changing to Northern (City) Southbound at UBK in 35-41m at 30tph (+8m)
+* STE-ZFD changing to CR1 at ZFD changing to Northern (City) Southbound at MOG in 40-44m at 4tph (+12m)

 From Streatham to London Bridge
 -------------------------------